carneybill/carneybill.github.io/content/blog/database-mgt.md

 ---
-title: "Building and Managing Your Marketing Database in a Cookie-Less World"
+title: "Building & Managing Your Marketing Database in a Cookie-Less World"
 subtitle: "It always comes back to the data"
 excerpt: "One thing remains constant in Marketing: the importance of a robust and well-maintained contact database.
 Your database is the lifeblood of your marketing efforts, and how you build and manage it can make or break your campaigns."
 date: 2023-11-14